-- Colombian private universities charge up to US\$5,330 per semester for an undergraduate course, while public universities in the country usually charge around US\$970 per semester. - Almost all Argentinian universities offer free education, save for a small number of private establishments which charge tuition fees for undergraduate courses ranging from US\$600 to US\$1,700. - Most public universities in Brazil offer free tuition (with a small registration fee), while private higher education institutions charge wideranging fees from US\$2,000 to up to US\$10,000. - Tuition fees in Mexico vary greatly depending on your course and university.
-Public universities charge from US\$350 to US\$850, while private courses can cost from US\$1,600 up to US\$16,400 per year.
+- Colombian private universities charge up to US\$5,330 per semester for an undergraduate course, while public universities in the country usually charge around US\$970 per semester - Almost all Argentinian universities offer free education, save for a small number of private establishments which charge tuition fees of up to US\$5,000 a year - Most public universities in Brazil offer free tuition (with a small registration fee), while private higher education institutions charge wide-ranging fees from US\$2,000 to up to US\$10,000 a year - Tuition fees in Mexico vary greatly depending on your course and university.
+Public universities charge from US\$400 to US\$900, while private courses can cost from US\$1,600 up to US\$16,500 per year.